You can keep lost weight off.

 7. Continue until your new practices become habit and an easy part of your life.

-By the way, if you’re interested in having me as your coach to guide you through small steps to your optimal body and lifestyle, peers who are on the same path, and a program that goes at your own pace, check out my 8-week course –coming soon.
+By the way, if you’re interested in having me as your coach to guide you through small steps to your optimal body and lifestyle, peers who are on the same path, and a program that’s personalized to your body and lifestyle, check out my 6-week program –coming soon.

 1. National Weight Control Registry Facts: http://www.nwcr.ws/Research/default.htm